Add Volume And Drama To Your Old Look

 Take a section of your clip-in to wrap around the base of your ponytail to conceal the clips.
 Pin underneath the ponytail with a bobby pin.
 I suggest you use about 3-4 wefts for the fullness.

 To switch it up you can create a more formal look with clip ins by twisting your ponytail up and wrapping it around the base.
 Use cute bobby pins to clip the hair in place.

 Adding Clip-Ins To A Wig

-Adding clip-ins to a wig adds extra drama and gives new life to an old wig you may have shoved in a deep dark space.
+Adding clip-ins to a wig adds extra drama and gives new life to an old wig you may have shoved in deep dark space.
 If you have a wig you feel is not as fly as it was when you bought it this is a great way to repurpose it.
-If you’ve got some shedding and thinning going in with your wig, adding them can also give them a thicker look and feel.
+If you've got some shedding and thinning going in with your wig, adding them can also give them a thicker look and feel.

-Here’s how to you can revive your old wigs without going out spending a lot of money to replace it.
+Here's how you can revive your old wigs without going out spending a lot of money to replace it.
 Put it on as you plan to wear it.
 Brush through it to get rid of any tangles.
 Prepare your clip-ins for installation by laying them out and open the clips.
 Make sure your clip-ins are in the same length of your wig.

 Begin in the back and part your wig.
 Clip the rest of your hair up with a hair clip.
 Slide in your three clip extension.
 Part your hair again a little higher.
 Slide in your four clip extension.
 Part your hair from temple to temple.
 With your remaining clips place them in the crown area.